 An interior space often doesn't feel fully realized without a few careful accents.
 It can be tricky to source meaningful tchotchkes, so why not create a few decorative items yourself instead?
-Papier-mâché gets an adult update with a chic set of nesting bowls.
+Papier-mache gets an adult update with a chic set of nesting bowls.

-- Glass Nesting Bowls
+- Glass nesting bowls

-- Mixing Bowl
+- Mixing bowl

-- Wire Whisk
+- Wire whisk

-- Aluminum Foil
+- Aluminum foil

-- Paint Brushes
+- Paint brushes

-- 1-inch Strips of Newspaper
+- 1 inch Strips of paper

-- Acrylic paint
+- Acrylic paint (white plus decorative colors)

 Mix the Paste

-Pour two parts water to one part flour into the mixing bowl and combine well using a wire whisk.
+- Pour two parts water to one part flour into the mixing bowl and combine well using a wire whisk.
 The consistency of the mixture should be similar to a pancake batter.

 Cover Glass Bowls With Aluminum Foil

 - If you’re looking for a smoother texture in your final product, cover carefully and smooth the foil down with your fingers as much as possible.